Peach State Classic

 I hope this goes without saying, but please be respectful to your opponents.
 Debate is such a cool educational tool, and I hate it when people are discouraged from using it.
 If you are being blatantly disrespectful, I'll drop you.

-Extend every part of the argument... uniqueness, link, internal link, and impact.
-And remember that a claim without a warrant is not an argument.
+1) Extend every part of the argument... uniqueness, link, internal link, and impact.
+A claim without a warrant is not an argument.
 If you do not extend your argument then I can not vote on it.
+I really do listen and pay close attention to this so please do.
+I will vote with no shame against teams that probably would have won if they had just extended their argument fully.

-I don’t really care what type of argument you read as long as it is well explained, has warrants, and is weighed (case, k’s, theory... whatever are all fine).
-You do what you're best at and I'll judge it accordingly.
+I don’t care what type of argument you read as long as it is well explained, has warrants, and is weighed (case, k’s, theory... whatever are all fine).
+You do what you're best at!

 Speed:

-You can go as fast or slow as you want, just be clear.
-I won't have any issue flowing any speed you decide to go.
+You can go as fast or slow as you want.
+I will be good flowing any speed you decide to go.

 Thanks Anthony Ovadje for this paradigm.

-I'm a first year out who debated at Marist.
+I'm a second year out who debated at Marist.
 I've done four years of public forum.

 General Stuff